 By Jarrod Heil

-- • You never know what rests below those puddles in the middle of the road.
-Large sinkholes are masked as small puddles and can be catastrophic to your safety if they’re driven through.
+Even if the off-chance of electric currents aren’t generated, you still never know what rests below those puddles in the middle of the road.
+Large sinkholes are often masked as small puddles and can be catastrophic to your safety if they’re driven through.

 2. Turn Off Gas Pipes

 If you smell gas or suspect a leak, turn off your home’s main gas valve immediately.
 If you evacuate or suspect the power will go out during the storm and you don’t need to use any gas, it’s better to turn it off beforehand.

 A burst gas pipe within your home could lead to extremely dangerous conditions inside.
 It could create a toxic poison in your home, which is then used to breathe in, or it could be devastating to your home by catching fire and leading to a complete loss of your home and belongings.